How to think

 - People tend to be quick to critique those at the top of their game.

-- Instead, focus on identifying what great people do well, and how/where they fall short—understanding that no human is perfect nor should be glorified.
+- Instead, focus on identifying what great people do well, how and where they fall short—understanding that no human is perfect nor should be glorified.

 - Understand the mechanics behind greatness—this includes the techniques, composition, habits, tools, words, interests, and skills.